 By Ruby A. Celine

 A picture speaks a thousand words.
 Yet, taking the perfect photo that captures it all within a frame isn’t always as quick and simple as a snap, especially if it’s intended for a CV or job application.
 How can we adequately portray an image or identity through a static portrait?
-Should we go with smart-casual, or suit-up professional?
+Should we go with a smart-casual or a suit-up professional?

 Frankly, it shouldn’t matter.
 If there’s one career advice we should all question, it would be to include a photo on our CV.
 It may seem like a norm, and surely it’s with good intentions, but perhaps we could be revealing more about ourselves than necessary.
 Besides, isn’t it the hard facts of our achievements and professional credentials that truly matter?